 "I remind teachers that effective learning is also fun learning," he says.
 "The idea is not to turn teachers into jokesters, but when humor is used, students are active and engaged."

 Shatz uses the same methods as well, teaching an undergraduate humor writing course with a somewhat infamous final exam - a stand-up performance before a live audience.

 "Stand-up comedy is the most demanding, concise form of humor writing," he says.
-"The final forces students to learn and apply the principles of humor writing.
+"The final forces students to learn and apply the principles of humor writing."

 Shatz's other specialty area seems polar opposite to his humor work - death and dying.
 For over 25 years, he has taught numerous death and dying classes, including classes at the Ohio University Hong Kong campus.
-He has worked with Hospice, served on hospital ethics committees and work on school crisis teams.
+He has worked with Hospice, served on hospital ethics committees and worked on school crisis teams.